Leveraging Your Assets to Manage Your Wealth

 Depending on your assets and goals, you may have several borrowing options available to you.

 • Home equity line of credit (HELOC): A HELOC allows you to borrow against the value of your primary or secondary residence.
 Borrowing limits vary based on your credit rating and your home's value at the time of the line's creation, but the limit will not change even if your property's value declines.
 Interest rates typically are variable but are often lower than those charged by credit cards or personal loans.
-You can use the funds for many purposes, such as to pay a tax bill or cover a large purchase, though the interest is deductible only if the funds are used to "buy, build, or substantially improve" the property that secures the loan and your total outstanding debt on the property is $750,000 or less.
+You can use the funds for many purposes, such as to pay a tax bill or cover a large purchase.
+(Funds from a HELOC issued by Schwab Bank cannot be used to purchase Schwab securities or pay off a Schwab margin loan.)

 • Margin loan from a brokerage firm: Although they can be used for any purpose, margin loans—in which your brokerage firm lends you money against the value of eligible stocks, bonds, and other holdings in your nonretirement portfolio—are most often used to purchase additional securities.
 A loan typically requires a minimum of $2,000 in cash or securities, and generally is limited to 50% of the investments' value.
 If the assets drop below 30% of their original value, your broker may require you to deposit additional funds or securities or sell some of the assets held in your account in what is known as a maintenance call.
 The interest you pay may be tax-deductible up to the amount of investment income you earn.

-• Securities-based line of credit from a bank: Like a margin loan, this line of credit allows you to borrow against the value of your investments, usually at a variable interest rate.
-Unlike margin, however, these credit lines are designated as "nonpurpose" loans, meaning they may not be used to purchase securities or pay down margin loans, nor can the funds be deposited into a brokerage account.
-Such lines of credit also tend to require more borrowing than a margin account (Schwab Bank's Pledged Asset Line®, for example, has a minimum line size of $100,000 and an initial minimum advance of $70,000).
-As such, a securities-based line of credit may be best suited for large, planned cash needs, such as paying a sizable tax bill or as a bridge loan when financing real estate.
+• Securities-based line of credit from a bank: Like a margin loan, this line of credit allows you to borrow against the value of your non-retirement investments, usually at a variable interest rate.
+Unlike margin, however, these credit lines are designated as "non-purpose" loans, meaning they may not be used to purchase securities or pay down margin loans, nor can the funds be deposited into a brokerage account.
+Such lines of credit also tend to require more assets than a margin account (Schwab Bank's Pledged Asset Line®, for example, has a minimum loan value of collateral of $100,000).
+A securities-based line of credit can be used for a wide range of financial needs including paying a tax bill, as a bridge loan when financing real estate, college tuition, and more.
 Keep in mind, however, that these types of credit lines carry a high degree of risk and require that you keep securities pledged as collateral in a separate brokerage account maintained by a broker-dealer that may be affiliated with the bank (as is the case with Schwab Bank's Pledged Asset Line and the accompanying Pledged Account at Schwab).

 " id="body_disclosure--media_disclosure--89091" >